Node.js TCP/IP Networking: OS Sockets & Ports

 -> local TCP processing

-No ARP.
+-> peer socket in the same hostNo ARP.
 No gateway.
 No physical interface transmission.
-The packet still moves through IP and TCP logic, but the host delivers it internally.
+The packet still goes through IP and TCP logic, but the host delivers it internally.
 That path is why loopback tests are fast and stable compared with remote tests.
-It is also why loopback success proves less than people want.
+It is also why loopback success proves only a limited thing.
 It proves the process can bind, route locally, and speak through the local TCP stack.

-For a destination on the same local network, route lookup usually selects a directly connected interface:
+For a destination on the same local network, route lookup usually selects a directly connected interface -

 192.0.2.10:random -> 192.0.2.40:3000